Harphies/REST-API-TEMPLATE/README.md

 ## Notes

-- authntication : verifying identity (401, unathorized)
+- authentication : verifying identity (401, unathorized)
 - authorization: verifying permission (403, forbidden)
 - stateful: session using a cookie with session ID
 - stateless: token using JWT/OAuth/other